 My ultimate goal is complete self-reliance.
-That means not ever being dependent on anything or anyone.
+That means never being dependent on anything or anyone other than yourself.
 It means being in control with yourself, knowing what you can & can not do.
 It means never being afraid to try something new, or to be limited by your body or your mind.

 I view it as a great shame when people compartmentalize training & movement.
 Think about it for a second; it’s all way more similar than different.
 Boxing is way more similar to dance than it's different, for example.
 Let’s not limit ourself to one thing, and let’s stop defining ourself in opposition to others.